Home Articles Give lists Give list: Climate change

 https://www.foe.org.au/

 Friends of the Earth Australia is part of a global movement advocating for climate justice, land and water security, food and technology sustainability, a sustainable economy and Indigenous land rights and recognition.
-Friends of the Earth Australia is associated with (and lends its DGR-1 status to) 350.org Australia, which is also part of the global 350.org – a movement of people seeking clear action on climate change and a move away from fossil fuels.
+Friends of the Earth Australia is a member of The Murray Lower Darling Rivers Indigenous Nations (MLDRIN).
+MLDRIN is a confederation of Indigenous Nations in the southern part of the Murray Darling Basin.

 Lock the Gate